The Co-operative Bank (New Zealand)

 The Co-operative Bank is a New Zealand based and registered bank.
 It provides everyday banking, deposits, savings, loans, insurance and small-business banking throughout the country.

 Originally set up in 1928 as the Public Service Investment Society and subsequently renamed PSIS, the Co-operative Bank became a registered bank in October 2011.
 As of 2017 the bank has around 161,000 customers throughout New Zealand.
 As a co-operative the Bank is owned by its customers and its main purpose is to benefit the customers.
-In July 2019 The Cooperative Bank paid $2.1 million of surplus profit back to its customers.
-Since 2013 it has paid back over $12 million to its members.